HulyaMartli/AlgorithmNavigator01.03/README.md

    git clone https://github.com/HulyaMartli/AlgorithmNavigator01.03
    ```

-3. Impor it in Intellij IDEA or any other Java IDE.
+3. Import it in Intellij IDEA or any other Java IDE.

 4. Run Main class in the src/Main directory.